Gorizia: Kingdom of Italy

 In the first years of Italian administration, Gorizia was included in the Governorate of the Julian March (1918–1919).
 In 1920, the town and the whole region became officially part of Italy.
 The autonomous County of Gorizia and Gradisca was dissolved in 1922, and in 1924 it was annexed to the Province of Udine (then called the Province of Friuli).
 In 1927 Gorizia became a provincial capital within the Julian March administrative region.
 During the fascist regime, all Slovene organizations were dissolved, and the public use of Slovene was prohibited.
 Underground Slovene organizations, with an anti-Fascist and often irredentist agenda, such as the militant insurrectionist organization TIGR, were established as a result.
 Many Slovenes fled to the Kingdom of Yugoslavia and to South America, especially to Argentina.
 Many of these emigrants became prominent in their new environments.
 Very few Slovene-speaking intellectuals and public figures decided to stay in the town, and those few who did, like the writer France Bevk, were subject to persecution.

 The town, heavily damaged during World War I, was rebuilt in the 1920s according to the plans laid out by the local architect Max Fabiani.
 Several rationalist buildings were built during this period, including some fine examples of Fascist architecture.
 The borders of the town were expanded, absorbing the suburbs of Salcano (Solkan), Podgora, Lucinico, and San Pietro di Gorizia (Šempeter pri Gorici), as well as the predominantly rural settlements of Vertoiba (Vrtojba), Boccavizza (Bukovica) and Sant'Andrea (Štandrež).
 According to the Italian census of 1921, the expanded town had around 47,000 inhabitants, among whom 45.5% were native Slovene, 33% Italian (mostly Venetian), and 20.5% Friulian speakers.

 Benito Mussolini visited the town twice: in 1938 and in 1942.

 After the Italian armistice in September 1943, the town was shortly occupied by the Slovene partisan resistance, but soon fell under Nazi German administration.
 Between 1943 and 1945 it was incorporated into the Operational Zone Adriatic Littoral.
+The Germans operated a subcamp of the Stalag 337 prisoner-of-war camp in the town.
 The town was briefly occupied by the Yugoslav Army in May and June 1945.
 With the arrival of the Yugoslav partisans in Gorizia in May 1945, a fierce repression began against the opponents, or potential opponents of the regime.
 At least 1,048 Italian civilians and military disappeared.
 According to some historians, many of the killings and violence suffered by the Italian ethnic group in Gorizia (and the rest of Friuli and Venezia Giulia) by the Yugoslav army were perpetrated as part of an ethnic cleansing practiced by Tito.
 Soon the administration was transferred to the Allies, who ruled the town for more than two years, amidst fierce ethnic and political turmoil.